-As an advocate of capitalism, I am well accustomed to the myriad of arguments leveled against it by every variant of statist— the purported anarchy into which the world would devolve without regulation or antitrust law, the fictionalized savior-like qualities of government in a time of recession, and the cynical and smear-ridden characterization of industrialists and investors throughout history whom socialists of all varieties have used as their scapegoats while relying upon them for their every bit of material prosperity.
+As an advocate of capitalism, I am well accustomed to the myriad of arguments leveled against it by every variant of statist— the purported anarchy into which the world would devolve without regulation or antitrust law, the fictionalized savior-like qualities of government in a time of recession, and the cynical and smear-ridden characterization of industrialists and investors whom socialists of all varieties have used as their scapegoats, all the while relying upon them for their every bit of material prosperity.
 These are nothing new.
-However, the collectivism and unreason of statists does not stand alone as a philosophical weapon against the realization of a system of true individual rights.
-Tragically, it is often the inconsistencies and contradictions of the purported advocates of liberty which most undermine its actualization.
-Their intellectual errors undercut our progress toward political and economic freedom by insisting upon certain valid conclusions while resting their arguments on illogical premises.
-Their failure to establish sound, moral cases for freedom adversely reflect upon all advocates of small government and lend credence to the efforts of statist oppressors.
+However, the unreason of statists does not stand alone as a philosophical barrier to the achievement of liberty.
+Tragically, it is often the inconsistencies and contradictions of the purported advocates of liberty which most undermine it.
+Their intellectual errors undercut our progress toward political and economic freedom by insisting upon defending the right ideas with the wrong arguments.
+Their failure to establish sound, moral cases for freedom negatively reflects upon all advocates of limited government and lends credence to our adversaries.
 It is thus necessary for those able and willing to exercise philosophical consistency to correct the errors of small government proponents as discriminatingly as we would those of any socialist.

-Early Friedman’s speech, he recounts a story first told by Barbara Branden regarding a confrontation at a dinner party between Ludwig von Mises and Ayn Rand regarding the proper relation of morality to economics.
+Early in Friedman’s speech, he recounts a story first told by Barbara Branden regarding a confrontation at a dinner party between Ludwig von Mises and Ayn Rand regarding the proper relation of morality to economics.
 The story goes that, by the end of their debate, von Mises was driven to shout in anger at Rand and that they did not speak for nearly a year before amends were made.
-Until now, it would seem that Friedman is making a comment about the need for general civility between intellectuals in order to facilitate effective discussion— a not unworthy suggestion, though one that might have been best suited as an editorial in an academic journal rather than as a keynote address to a public forum.
-However, it soon becomes clear that he is saying something much more than this— something very deliberately intended for wider consumption: “The important thing to me is less the intolerance in personal behavior than it is that the philosophical doctrines which they— on which they claim to base their views— seem to me a fundamental source of intolerance.”
+Until now, it would seem that Friedman is making a comment about the need for general civility between intellectuals in order to facilitate effective discussion— a not unworthy suggestion, though one that might have been better suited to an editorial in an academic magazine than a keynote address to a public forum.
+However, it soon becomes clear that Friedman is saying something much more than this— something very deliberately intended for wider consumption: “The important thing to me is less the intolerance in personal behavior than it is that the philosophical doctrines which they— on which they claim to base their views— seem to me a fundamental source of intolerance.”

 Friedman’s suggestion is not that intellectuals, in order to maintain civil and productive discourse, must refrain from flights of emotion or personal contention.
 Rather, he cites the fact that both Rand and von Mises are scholars whose life’s work is founded upon certain a priori fundamental beliefs.
 It is these beliefs, regardless of the intellectuals’ emotional discipline and composure, which are the inevitable and inextricable source of conflict.
 Furthermore, his critique asserts that it is not the content of the specific individuals’ philosophies and fundamental principles that he views as causing conflict, but rather that they have them at all.
 To Friedman, certainty is aggression.
 He explains,